 For some patients, a nursing technician is the main caregiver, spending more time with them than others.
 For this reason, nursing technician positions often serve as an introduction to the nursing profession; the U.S. Bureau of Labor Statistics (BLS) reports that many technicians become medical assistants or RNs later on.

 Employment Outlook and Salary Information

-According to the BLS, employment of nursing aides is expected to increase by 18% from 2014 to 2024, much faster than the national average for all occupations.
+According to the BLS, employment of nursing aides is expected to increase faster than the average through 2028.
 Job prospects in the elderly and home-based care sectors will be the best, due to the U.S.'s aging population.

-The majority of salaries earned by nursing assistants, according to the BLS, ranged between $19,390 and $36,890 per year as of May 2015.
-Nursing assistants employed by the federal government had a higher average salary than their counterparts in other industries; other high-paying industries included postsecondary schools, scientific research and development services, and educational support services, all of which paid mean salaries over $31,000 in 2015.
+In May 2018, the BLS reported that nursing assistant in the 90th percentile or higher earned $39,560 or more per year, whereas the bottom 10th percentile earned $21,290 or less per year.
+Nursing assistants employed by the federal government had a higher average salary than their counterparts in other industries; other high-paying industries included scientific research and development services, federal branch, and junior colleges all of which paid mean salaries over $37,000 in 2018.

 There is little formal education required for nursing technicians.
 In addition to a high school diploma or equivalent, certified nursing assistant (CNA) training is frequently required.
 Covering subjects like body mechanics and nutrition, training usually lasts 75-80 hours and is offered by each state individually.
 The eligibility requirements for CNA training also vary by state.

 Additional training can be obtained in a variety of places, including community colleges and vocational centers.
 Some employers offer formal training after employment.
 More specialized nursing aide positions, like those for psychiatric hospitals or home care services, may require additional training or certification.